Sugar…sugar…Ahhh…honey…honey. Sugar – one thing leads to another sweet thing. We think sugar is bad but are we switching to something worse?

 “An estimated 29.1 million people have diabetes and another 8.1 million are undiagnosed (Centers for Disease Control, [CDC] 2014).
 The CDC reported 78 million people were considered obese.
 There are 347 million people who have diabetes worldwide.
 Diabetes costs roughly $245 billion in the United States (Yang et al. 2013).
 The average health care cost for a newly diagnosed diabetic over their lifetime is $85,200 and 53% of that cost will be used for treating complications (Zhuo, Zhang, & Hoerger 2013).
 The growth of Type 2 diabetes is estimated to reach 642 million by the year 2040 (Awad, O’Flaherty, Critchley, & Abu-Raddad 2018).
 As the global population continues to increase so do the risk factors of obesity, smoking, and physical inactivity (Awad, et al., 2018)” as cited in Vance, (2019).

 The best way to stay clear of Type 2 diabetes is to monitor food intake, exercise, get good sleep, and manage stress.
-The medical definition about Type 2 includes middle age, overweight and sedentary lifestyles.
+The medical definition of Type 2 includes middle age, overweight and sedentary lifestyles.
 I have found that it is mostly stress that will elevate blood sugar.
+Read more about Type 2 at https://www.immune8.com/blog/.
 Research is also looking into fatty liver and LPS as I mentioned above.

 Natural ways to help yourself if you have Type 2.

 - Diet: As far as food is concerned try eating low-fat and low carbohydrates.
 Research points to the Mediterranean diet to be the best.
-Doctors recommend following the glycemic food index and eat those food that are low.
-Since this is an inflammatory disease, to me it makes sense to eat foods that are anti-inflammatory.
-Here are a few: blueberries, fatty fish, broccoli, avocadoes, green tea, peppers, mushrooms, and grapes.
-Watch out for what I call the catch 22.
+Also, check out keto, some say okay and others don’t.
+Doctors recommend following the glycemic food index.
+Since this is an inflammatory disease, to me it makes sense to eat anti-inflammatory foods.
+Here are a few: blueberries, fatty fish, broccoli, avocados, green tea, peppers, mushrooms, and grapes.
+Watch out for what I call the ..catch 22.
+In other words, you don’t miss out on vital nutrients from cutting certain foods out of your diet.

 - Exercise: Just moving your body will burn up the excess sugar in your blood.
 Swimming, jogging, walking, weight lifting.
 Exercise at least 20 minutes 3 times a week in cardio.
 Weight resistance in small spurts has been reported to make a difference.

 - Dealing with stress: meditation always.
-Your perception on events have a great deal to do with your ability to stay healthy.
+Your perception of events has a great deal to do with your ability to stay healthy.
 See my blog on Soo, you think you are stressed.
-I recommend doing tai chi or reflexology.
-Both have been researched and showed significant evidence to their benefits.
+I recommend doing Tai chi or reflexology.
+Also, essential oils have been so useful and motivating.
+Oils have been researched and showed significant evidence of their benefits.
+You can also check out the essential oil benefits of Immune 8 blend https://www.immune8.com/immune-8-blend-and-beneficial-actions/